alba1735/tRNAgraph/docs/cli_reference.md

 > [!NOTE]
 > If R2_Path is omitted in the manifest file, the sample will be treated as single-end.

+- **`--config`**: JSON configuration file whose `flags.trim` block pins this command's options, so one file can carry a whole run.
+A flag typed on the command line always beats the file.
+See [Run Configuration](advanced_usage.md#run-configuration---config).

 ### `map`